OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### Treasury Interaction

 Loans are issued from Treasury USDS reserves.
-Interest is recycled into:

-- Yield Repurchase Facility (YRF)
-- Liquidity provisioning
-- Governance-directed initiatives
+Repayments and interest return to the protocol-controlled treasury flow and can be allocated by governance.

 ### Migration from V1

-A dedicated Migrator contract allows users to:

-- Exit V1 positions
-- Transition to V2 seamlessly
-- Maintain collateral continuity
+Cooler V2 included a dedicated Migrator periphery contract to help users transition from V1 positions into V2.
+Current V1 and V2 positions should be treated separately unless the Olympus app or current governance materials explicitly expose a supported migration path.

 ### Use Cases